piloterr/walmart-product-scraper/walmart-product-scraper-json/README.md

 ## Results

-The script outputs the retrieved company information in a JSON file named `results.json`.
+The script outputs the retrieved products information in a JSON file named `results.json`.

 ```json
 {